si3nloong/sqlgen/README.md

 - **sqlgen prioritizes Performance** — Most of the things will define in compile time instead of runtime.
 - **sqlgen embrace Generics** — We use generics to eliminate runtime reflection costs and reduce memory allocation.
 - **sqlgen eliminates Side Effects** - You will get expected results instead of side effects when mutate your models.
+- **sqlgen has ZERO Dependencies** - It has no dependencies at all, it only rely on the standard library.
 - **sqlgen support dynamic query** - It provide multiple insert, multiple upsert and pagination which [sqlc](https://github.com/sqlc-dev/sqlc) doesn't able to provide.

 ## SQL driver support